SulfurNitride/Fallout4-Main-Menu-Video-Player/README.md

 # Main Menu Video Player

-Main Menu Video Player lets Fallout 4 play your own videos on the main menu and Pip-Boy.
+Main Menu Video Player lets Fallout 4 play your own videos on the main menu.
 Put your videos in the included folders, start the game through F4SE, and the mod handles the rest.

-The TV and projector workshop objects are included as disabled previews for future versions.

 ## Requirements

 - Fallout 4 Script Extender (F4SE)

-The main-menu player does not require an ESP.
-The optional `MMVP_WorldScreens.esp` belongs to the experimental holotape/world-screen prototype only.

 Choose the FOMOD option matching your game: